unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 4. applyRange - Action is needed on the element which on click will select multiple range facet values at once . (when applyMultipleFilters is true.)
 5. setCategoryFilter - Action is needed on the category facet values .
 6. clearCategoryFilter - Action is needed on the element which on click will remove the selected category filter.
+7. clearRangeFacets - Action is needed on the element which on click removes all selected range facets.

 ## facet-action
 The actions defined below needs to be passed as a `data-facet-action` attribute.